bovard/blog/contents/articles/battle_code_2011/index.md

       ^-WeaponBuilderSensorRobotSystem
 ```

+Not only does a WeaponBuilderSensorRobotSystem never build anything but also sometimes they don't have a sensor!
+As the competition entered its final week I learned just how painful major refactors
+are when the function you are calling could be in one of four files (or all four)!
+You can check out the code on my [github](https://github.com/bovard/robo-rumble).

 Walking away from this I learned first-hand the perils of ignoring the `composition over inheritance` mantra.

 #### Results

 I placed about the middle of the pack overall but I was the 2nd place non-MIT team.

 ###### Written 03/22/2014